 First and foremost, we believe that to accomplish our patient-forward mission, we must keep the patient at the forefront of our decisions and actions.
 Patients' health, lives and their families and caregivers are what matter most to us, guiding us forward in our goal to deliver a completely different cancer therapy that could lengthen patient lives while maintaining quality of life.
-We are committed to assisting those patients in financial need who have limited or no medical coverage to access our therapy.
-We do not turn away patients due to inability to pay.
+From day one, we have committed to assisting those patients in financial need who have limited or no medical coverage to access our therapy.
+We provide financial assistance to patients who qualify based on financial and other criteria.
+Additionally, we bear the financial risk of securing payment from third-party payers and patients in most of our active markets.
 We also provide a wide array of patient support and education programs.